nzjc/nzjc.github.io/_posts/2014-05-21-mikrotik-firewall-for-home-users.md

 add action=masquerade chain=srcnat comment="default configuration" out-interface=pppoe-out1
 </pre>

 This firewall script can be used to somewhat lockdown access to your router/home LAN without too much struggle.
-It&#8217;s probably missing a few bits and pieces, but seems to have put and end to hackers trying to brute-force root access via SSH over the internet &#8211; so far.
+It's probably missing a few bits and pieces, but seems to have put and end to hackers trying to brute-force root access via SSH over the internet - so far.